 Azahar Flamenco de Monterey is a local flamenco dance ensemble.
 The group has performed at many events throughout Monterey County since its formation in 2014.
 The ensemble performs lively and colorful group and solo numbers which feature traditional and contemporary flamenco dance in a variety of forms, such as sevillanas, rumba, gypsy tango, and fandango.
 The group's director and founder travels annually to Spain to study, returning with knowledge to ensure the authenticity of the performances.
 You will be mesmerized by the colorful costumes, fast turns, rhythmic footwork, and passionate music!

 Learn folk dancing with GREEK VILLAGE DANCERS OF THE MONTEREY PENINSULA!

 The lively and vibrant Greek Village Dancers will perform vigorous, intricate, graceful folk dances of Greece, wearing authentic costumes.
 Audience participation is welcome: simple dance steps will be taught.
 Opa!

-Learn to Two-Step with HEIDE DEE from Tuesday Night Country!
+Learn to Two-Step with HEIDE D from Tuesday Night Country!